grafana/explore-traces/docs/sources/_index.md

 Example flow - I know a service has some errors and now I want to understand why.

-Server spans > rate of service span errors- off service is failing. select those. comparison is the path of I want to see what i'sc orrelating at the level of the service.
-The root cause serriors what it's beneath the service using the structure of the spans.
+Server spans > rate of service span errors- off service is failing. select those. comparison is the path of I want to see what it's correlating at the level of the service.
+The root cause erriors what it's beneath the service using the structure of the spans.

 Root cause latency - shows the structure of the metrics we're observing.
 Observing rate, then shows the services. -->